pengzhangzhi/home/index.md

 ## About Me

 I'm Zhangzhi Peng (彭张智), a BME Ph.D. student at [Chatterjee Lab](https://www.chatterjeelab.com/), Duke University, trained as a computer scientist.
 Preferred to be called Zhangzhi, Fred, or "Hey dude".
-I advocate for open science and open source, striving to democratize knowledge for all.
 I'm broadly interested in machine learning and protein design.
 Questions I'm thinking about:

 <!-- ## Research Interests -->